-(3) Includes costs incurred by the Company for financial planning and tax return preparation, costs of group life insurance coverage provided to the executive, and matching contributions made by the Company to the executive's account under the Company 401(k) plan.
-For fiscal 2021, the incremental amount of personal use of the Company aircraft for Mr. Salmon was \$55,300, which is included in the perquisites amounts set forth above.
+(3) Includes costs incurred by the Company for financial planning and tax return preparation, costs of group life insurance coverage provided to the executive, and matching contributions made by the Company to the executive's account under the Company's 401(k) plan and deferred compensation plan (such matching contribution is listed in the Non-Qualified Deferred Compensation table below).
+For fiscal 2022, the incremental amount of personal use of the Company aircraft for Mr. Salmon was \$313,432, which is included in the perquisites amounts set forth above.

-(4) Includes costs incurred by the Company for auto allowance or the executive's personal use of a Company-provided vehicle, costs of group life insurance coverage provided to the executive, cost of an executive physical, and matching contributions made by the Company to the executive's account under the Company's 401(k) plan.
+(4) Includes costs incurred by the Company for auto allowance or the executive's personal use of a Company-provided vehicle, incremental cost of personal use of the Company aircraft, costs of group life insurance coverage provided to the executive, cost of an executive physical, and matching contributions made by the Company to the executive's account under the Company's 401(k) plan and deferred compensation plan (such matching contribution is listed in the NonQualified Deferred Compensation table below).